Updated: Aug 6

 A blog post I wrote on my sibling experience back in 2015:

-For a long while, my mum (a weekly blogger about my sister Chrissy) has wanted me to write a blog post about what it’s like to be a sibling to someone with complex needs (diagnoses of autism, a rare chromosome disorder, ‘moderate to severe’ learning disability, epilepsy, sensory processing differences, and some rather interesting behaviours that challenge).
+For a long while, my mum (a weekly blogger about my sister Chrissy) has wanted me to write a blog post about what it’s like to be a sibling to someone with complex needs (diagnoses of autism, a rare chromosome condition, a ‘moderate to severe’ learning disability, epilepsy, sensory processing differences, and some rather interesting behaviours that challenge).
 As the Special Saturday theme this week is ‘siblings’, she managed to bribe me into writing about Chrissy in exchange for doing my washing (thanks mum!).
 I can’t quite put my finger on why… but I’ve been very reluctant to write this post.
-I guess thinking about my childhood, and even adulthood, with Chrissy would mean me delving into some of my deepest (and sometimes darkest) emotions and memories.
+I guess thinking about my childhood, and even adulthood, with Chrissy would mean delving into some of my deepest (and sometimes darkest) emotions and memories.
 We’ve had (and still have) some extremely challenging times, but we can’t change the past.
 And we certainly can’t change Chrissy!

 Gregory's Psychology Services: